LINKS - to other creatives

 Sandra lives on in these stories, These stories may resonate with yours,". ![]() .

 MY SISTER SANDRA a great artist and jewellery maker died on November 18th 2007, See her wonderful ArtWork.
 My tribute to my sister.
 Images from my wonderful late sister Sandra Barnard.
 Wild Dance Images.
 Admire, her jewellery.
 A talented, skillfull woman and sister.
 The Fool 1970s London fashionThe Fool Ltd Myrna, Shoa, Ruti and Aury entrepreneurial women's fashion.
-Take a look at The Fool website - a start.
+Take a look at The Fool website

 Donald Dede is a graphic designer - 2020 Art gallery website